sepideh-mofidifar/PhyloCOBRA/README.md

 <h1>PhyloMICOM</h1>

 <p>PhyloMICOM is an extension of the <strong>MICOM</strong> package [1], designed to improve the accuracy and efficiency of microbial community simulations by incorporating phylogenetic relationships.
-This project introduces a modified version of the <code>community.py</code> file from the MICOM package, along with additional scripts and data for analysis.</p>
+This project introduces a modified version of the <code>community.py</code> file from the MICOM package.
+This modification, pools the metabolic models of phylogenetically related organisms at the order level which allows for more accurate and phylogenetically-informed simulations of microbial communities.</p>

 <h3>Installation</h3>